 It is vital that lectures and recordings of lectures in subjects such as medicine, health sciences, social sciences and education do not include any details about individuals unless the tutor has their explicit written consent.
 Professional standards require privacy and confidentiality to be maintained at all times and individual cases should never be discussed in class in such a way that the individuals concerned could be identified.

-Note that it is possible to inadvertently breach confidentiality with a recording.
+Note that it is possible to breach confidentiality inadvertently with a recording.
 For example, a student may come up to the tutor at the end of a lecture and discuss a confidential health or family issue, and that discussion can be accidentally recorded because the tutor has not yet stopped the recording.
-All tutors should know how to use the Panopto software to ensure that a recording is made unavailable with immediate effect.
+All tutors should know how to use the Panopto software or any other method of lecture capture to ensure that a recording is made unavailable with immediate effect.
 The recording must then be edited to remove the private discussion before it is made available to students.

 The status and accessibility of recordings